psotou/linedraw/README.md

 ─────────────────────────
 ```

-The other options available are vertical lines, dotted horizontal lines and dotted vertical lines, which will produce the following output:
+The other options available are `Vertical`, `HorizontalDotted` and `VerticalDotted`, which will produce the following output:

 ```shell
 ┃┃┃┃┃┃┃┃┃┃┃┃┃┃┃┃┃┃┃┃┃┃┃┃┃